ember-app-scheduler/ember-app-scheduler/tests/dummy/app/templates/docs/index.md

 The `ember-app-scheduler` addon connects its functionality via the application's router.
 By connecting to the router's `routeWillChange`/`routeDidChange` hooks , or `willTransition`/`didTransition` before version 3.6, it ensures that the timing of its API is in sync with the application's timings.

-To connect to your router, import `setupRouter` and `reset` from `ember-app-scheduler` and invoke them:
+To connect to your router, import `setupRouter` from `ember-app-scheduler` and invoke it:

 ```javascript
 import EmberRouter from '@ember/routing/router';